watson-developer-cloud/ruby-sdk/CONTRIBUTING.md

 1. Fork the repo.
 2. Test your code changes: `rake` or `rake test`.
-3. Travis-CI will run the tests for all services once your changes are merged.
+3. Travis-CI and AppVeyor will run the tests for all services once your changes are merged.
 4. Add a test for your changes.
 Only refactoring and documentation changes require no new tests.
 5. Make the test pass.
 6. Commit your changes.